Library Branches Will Reopen to the Public on Monday, October 5

 Library cardholders can continue to access the library’s online resources such as Hoopla, cloudLibrary, Flipster Digital Magazines, Lynda.com Online Learning Suite, Ancestry.com Library Edition, Morningstar, ReferenceUSA, DISCUS resources, and Local History online content.

 Where can I find up-to-date information about services while the library is closed?

-Please visit our website frequently and follow us on Facebook for updates about reopening dates and services available.
+Please visit our website frequently and follow us on Facebook for updates.
 If you would like to receive updates via email, please sign up for our newsletter.